nxs4246/Finance-Trackr/README.md

 2. **Configure `application.properties`**

-   Update the `src/main/resources/application.properties` file with your database and OpenRouter API credentials:
+   Update the `src/main/resources/application.properties` file with your database connection and OpenRouter API credentials:

    ```properties
    #